 Engineers and Scientists in Business Competition

 Are you studying an Engineering or Science subject?
-Do you have an innovative idea that you want to take forward?
+Do you have an innovative idea that you would like to take forward?
 You could win up to £1,500 from the Engineers and Scientists in Business Fellowship!

 Please see below for full eligibility criteria.